ashleyreality/Easy-Animator/resources/README.md

 * `getShapesAtTick(int tick)` - get all shapes and their states at a given tick.
 This was implemented for the View’s use in the AnimationPanel class to access the shape types at a given tick, where the frame rate (ticks/second) is user-specified for speed of the animation.

-### AnimationBuilder
-The AnimationBuilder interface describes the methods that are used to build the frame of the animation model.
-It was provided to be added and exists for the View’s use.
-###### Useful methods
-* `setBounds(int x, int y, int width, int height)` - specifies the bounding box to be used for the animation.
-* `declareShape(String name, String type)` - adds a new shape to the growing Builder.
-* `addMotion(String name, int t1, int x1, int y1, int w1, int h1, int r1, int g1, int b1, int t2,
-  int x2, int y2, int w2, int h2, int r2, int g2, int b2)` - adds a transformation to any of the
-  Shape’s attributes and events.

 ### Builder
-The Builder class implements the methods from the AnimationBuilder interface.
-The Builder constructs a Builder instance using the passed in model of type IAnimationModel.
-It builds the animation model and sets the boundaries of the animation model.
-We added it for the View’s use.
+The Builder class implements the methods from the provided AnimationBuilder interface.
+The Builder constructs an AnimationBuilder instance using the passed in model of type IAnimationModel.
+It builds the animation model and sets the model's boundaries.
-###### Useful methods
-* `build()’` - returns the animation model.

-### AnimationReader
-The AnimationReader class is a convenience class that read animation data and constructs an animation from it.
-It was provided to be added for the View’s use.

 ### ViewFactory
 The ViewFactory class takes data from the user and sends it to the correct view type.
-It was added for the View’s use and considers the viewtype being requested, the model containing the animation data, the output file’s name, and the speed at which the animation should animate.
+It was added for the View’s use and considers the view type being requested, the model containing the animation data, the output file’s name, and the speed at which the animation should animate.

 ###### Useful methods
-* `create()’` - reads the command line for the view type being requested, whether that be a Text type, a SVG type, or a Visual type, and then constructs an instance of that view using the model, the output file’s name, and the desired speed of the animation.
+* `create()` -  constructs an instance of the requested view using the model, the output file’s name, and the desired speed of the animation

 ### IView
-The IView describes the methods common to all view types.
-This was added to the project for the View’s use.
+The IView interface describes the methods common to all view types.

 ###### Useful methods
-* `createView()’` - creates a view of the specified type.
+* `createView()` - creates a view of the specified type.
-* ‘getViewState()’ - gets the String representation of the current state of the view.
+* ` getViewState()` - gets the String representation of the current state of the view.

 ### TextView
 The TextView outputs a text description of the animation to an appendable.
-This was added for the View’s use.

 ###### Useful methods
-* `buildTheTextString()’` - adds the shapes and their appearance times and their associated events as Strings to the constructor’s declared StringBuilder.
+* `buildTheTextString()` - adds the shapes, their appearance times, and their associated events as Strings to the constructor’s declared StringBuilder.
 This method helps create the Text View file output.
-* ‘createView()’ - creates the text view using the built StringBuilder.
+* `createView()` - creates the text view using the built StringBuilder.
-* ‘getViewState()’ - gets the state of the view using the built StringBuilder.
+* `getViewState()` - gets the state of the view using the built StringBuilder.

 ### SVGView
 The SVGView outputs an SVG file description of the animation to an appendable.
 This was added for the View’s use.
 The SVG is written in XML and is used to display the animation.
 ###### Useful methods
-* `buildTheSVGString()’` - considers XML formatting to add the shapes and their associated events as Strings to the constructor’s declared StringBuilder.
+* `buildTheSVGString()` - considers XML formatting to add the shapes and their associated events as Strings to the constructor’s declared StringBuilder.
 This method helps create the SVG View file output.
-* ‘createView()’ - creates the SVG view using the built StringBuilder.
+* `createView()` - creates the SVG view using the built StringBuilder.
-* ‘getViewState()’ - gets the state of the view using the built StringBuilder.
+* `getViewState()` - gets the state of the view using the built StringBuilder.
-* ‘addEvents()’ - adds the shape’s events to the StringBuilder.
+* `addEvents()` - adds the shape’s events to the StringBuilder.
-* ‘addRectangle(IShape shp)’ - returns an SVG format string describing an IShape rectangle.
+* `addRectangle(IShape shp)` - returns an SVG format string describing an IShape rectangle.
-* ‘addEllipse(IShape shp)’ - returns an SVG format string describing an IShape ellipse.
+* `addEllipse(IShape shp)` - returns an SVG format string describing an IShape ellipse.
-* ‘addMove(IShape shp, MoveShape e)’ - returns an SVG formatted string describing a move event.
+* `addMove(IShape shp, MoveShape e)` - returns an SVG formatted string describing a move event.
-* ‘addScale(IShape shp, ScaleShape e)’ - returns an SVG formatted string describing a scale shape event.
+* `addScale(IShape shp, ScaleShape e)` - returns an SVG formatted string describing a scale shape event.
-* ‘addColorChange(IShape shp, IEvent e)’ - returns an SVG formatted  string describing a color change event.
+* `addColorChange(IShape shp, IEvent e)` - returns an SVG formatted  string describing a color change event.

 ### VisualView
-The VisualView outputs a Visual display of the animation using the JFrame JFC/Swing component architecture.
+The VisualView outputs a visual display of the animation using the JFrame JFC/Swing component architecture.
 It reads the text files and transforms them into an animation.
-This was added for the View’s use.
 ###### Useful methods
-* `createView()’` - creates the visual view using methods extended from the JFrame library and c onsiders the speed being requested at the command line to calculate the speed that the animation will play.
+* `createView()` - creates the visual view using methods extended from the JFrame library and considers the speed being requested at the command line to calculate the speed that the animation will play.

 ### AnimationPanel
 The AnimationPanel extends JPanel and is a container that can store an organized group of components.
-This was added for the View’s use and assists the VisualView class.
+The AnimationPanel object assists the VisualView class.
 ###### Useful methods
-* `paintComponent(Graphics g)’`- this is an override of a method from the JPanel library so that each rectangle and ellipse shape can be drawn at the appropriate tick.
+* `paintComponent(Graphics g)`- this is an override of a method from the JPanel library so that each rectangle and ellipse shape can be drawn at the appropriate tick.

 ### IShape